process-analytics/bpmn-visualization-examples/examples/custom-interaction/popover/README.md

 - The HTML passed as the content of the popover is not sanitized - it is up to integrator to do so.

-⚠️ It's not possible to use navigation of the diagram at the moment. \
+⚠️ It's not possible to use BPMN diagram navigation at the moment. \
+Panning and zooming causes the diagram to be redrawn(mxgraph behaviour).
 A new API comes later to support this case.